Transloadit currently does not have any open vacancies but we're always looking for talented and

 There is no office. *waves hand*

-The two co-founders live in Berlin and Amsterdam.
-The rest of the team is spread across the globe
+The two co-founders live in Berlin and Amsterdam, that's a six hour train ride apart.
+The rest of the team is spread across the globe 🌏

-We all meet up for company-sponsored drinks & hacks in real life about once a year.
+We do all meet up in alternating founder cities for company-sponsored drinks & hacks in real life about once a year, pandemics allowing.
 In addition we have smaller more focused meetups where it makes sense.
 This usually means finding some place central, visiting a conference together or going to each other's cities.
+If your area has decent food and Wi-Fi there's a good chance we'll be visiting! 😄

 Mandatory AOEII Fridays

 Just kidding!
-Feel free to skip, but since Transloadit's team is spread across continents we don’t see each other in person very often.
-To compensate, we are having monthly gaming days — we all get online, voice chat and play some Age of Empires II (through PlayOnMac on macOS and Steam Play on Linux).
+Feel free to skip, but since Transloadit's team is spread across continents 🌍 we don’t see each other in person very often.
+To compensate, there are weekly gaming sessions on Friday 🕹 — we all get online, voice chat and play some Age of Empires (through PlayOnMac on macOS and Steam Play Proton on Linux).
+Gaming should be fun so nothing is mandatory about it.
+Founders just provide the platform, games, billable time—and who joins joins, who doesn't doesn't.

 It's tricky to find games that A) have an engaging multiplayer B) work well across platforms C) tolerate high pings.
-Other games we're so far having fun with are Rocket League and Don't Starve Together.
+Other games we're so far having fun with are Rocket League, Krunker, Among Us, skribbl, and Don't Starve Together.

 Take the lead.
 Communicate.
 Be curious.
 Be pleasant.
 Set your own todos/reminders.